hhd-dev/rechunk/readme.md

 optimizations on top of it, such as repositioning new files to the end of each layer, so that they can be downloaded with a smaller number of HTTP range requests.

+Therefore, `rechunk` and zstd:chunked are complementary technologies.

 ## Algorithm
 ### 1: Preprocessing
 `rechunk` works by first mounting an OCI image through `podman`.
-Then, the OSTree repository that exists in the image is removed, and the image is fixed up (permissions wise and through file tweaks) to resemble a version that would be produced by `rpm-ostree compose`.
+Then, the OSTree repository that exists in the image is removed, and the image is cleaned up (permissions wise and through file tweaks) to resemble a version that would be produced by `rpm-ostree compose` (see [1_prune.sh](./1_prune.sh);
+having issues?
+PR changes).

 ### 2: Commiting
 Then, the podman mount is commited into OSTree as a fresh commit, with OSTree